Analysis | How guns flow across state lines

 Last month, we looked at Bureau of Alcohol, Tobacco, Firearms and Explosives data tracing firearms used in a crime or suspected of use in a crime back to their points of origin.
 Often, those firearms were purchased in the states where they were recovered.
 Often — particularly in states with tighter gun laws — they came from somewhere else.

 We can map the most recent recovery data as below.
-The states which are shown in a darker color are states that have been given a failing grade on their gun laws by the Giffords Law Center, a gun-control advocacy organization named after former Arizona representative Gabby Giffords.
+The states which are shown in a darker color are states that have been given a failing grade on their gun laws by the Giffords Law Center, a gun-control advocacy organization named after former Arizona congresswoman Gabrielle Giffords.

 Show guns